-The Patient Protection and the Affordable Care Act, known as Obamacare, is one of the major pieces of legislation to affect the U.S. health care system.
+The Affordable Care Act (ACA) is one of the major pieces of legislation to affect the U.S. health care system.
 It was signed into law on March 23, 2010 by President Barack Obama.
-The main goals of Obamacare are to provide affordable health insurance to all Americans, to add more benefits and protections, and to reduce health care costs.
+The main goals of ACA are to provide affordable health insurance to all Americans, to add more benefits and protections, and to reduce health care costs.

-There were about 37 million American citizens without insurance before Obamacare; often because it was too expensive for individuals to purchase.
-Obamacare provides an opportunity for uninsured Americans to get the health insurance; either through dramatically extended Medicaid or through subsidized health insurance exchanges.
+There were about 37 million American citizens without insurance before ACA; often because it was too expensive for individuals to purchase.
+ACA provides an opportunity for uninsured Americans to get the health insurance; either through dramatically extended Medicaid or through subsidized health insurance exchanges.
 Both qualified individuals and small businesses will be able to purchase health insurances on exchanges.

 Why is it needed?
 Government assistance subsidies and individual mandate penalty.